The Best Vitamins For Working Out

 Vitamin C

-It's a powerful antioxidant that can help protect muscle from free radical damage as well.
+It's a powerful antioxidant that can help protect muscles from free radical damage as well.

 It aids in forming collagen for your skin and supporting connective tissue health and repair.
-Vitamin C can also contribute to the formation of testosterone and other anabolic hormones ... all of which can help improve workout performance.
+Vitamin C can also contribute to the formation of testosterone and other anabolic hormones ... all of which can help improve workout performance and muscle building.

 Vitamin E